 1. Vitamin D3 (Cholecalciferol)

 The most effective form of Vitamin D3 is typically sourced from lanolin (sheep's wool).
 A truly vegetarian product must use lichen-derived D3.
-It's a premium source, and if the label doesn't proudly state its origin, it's worth questioning.
+It's a premium source, and if the label doesn't clearly state its origin, it's worth questioning.

 2. Omega-3s (DHA & EPA)